Field-Effect-Transistor/RPNCalculation/README.md

 ### Features:
 - Stack-based implementation for storing and processing operands.
-- Handles only unsigned integer numbers(4 bytes).
+- Handles only integer numbers(4 bytes).
 - Dynamic memory allocation for stack storage and input expression.
 - Error handling for unsupported operations and stack overflow.